mukeswebrian/Analysing-the-impact-of-weather-on-self-reported-happiness/README.md

 # pitds-project
-Practical Introduction to Data Science course project \n See README-Project_Report.pdf for details about this project.
+Practical Introduction to Data Science course project.
+Please see README-Project_Report.pdf for details about this project.